SQLAlchemy with DuckDB and MotherDuck

 ```

-A local DuckDB database can be accessed using the SQLAlchemy URI:
+Access a local DuckDB database with the SQLAlchemy URI:

 ```bash